 Floods can occur during prolonged rainfall and after flash storms.
-The Environment Agency issues warnings when river and tide conditions are such that there is a risk of flooding.
+The Environment Agency issues warnings when river and tidal conditions may cause flooding.

 Report flooding on the highway

 For small areas of standing water or water flowing onto the highway from neighbouring land please report it using the link below.